CONFIDENCE IN SPADES WITH CUSTOM FIT DENTURES

 Traditionally the idea of false teeth is that they are only used by individuals of older age groups, although modern dentures are used by a range of people of all ages.

 Dentures can come in a variety of designs, such as conventional, removable and dentures that clasp onto teeth.
+You might be interested to read an informative guide we put together titled The Essential Guide to Getting Dentures.
 The dentist will need to thoroughly examine the condition of your teeth and gums through various assessments/checks.

 Radiographs can tell us whether your teeth are strong enough to retain and support the denture.
 Along with this, some teeth may need to be extracted and healing time depends on the number of teeth are removed.